top of page

 Humanist weddings are now legally recognized in Scotland, Northern Ireland and Jersey.
 However, England is still dragging its feet.
 Humanists UK are on the case - and things are starting to happen in central government - so hopefully they will become legally recognized really soon.
 In the meantime, legally, people can have a wedding and change their surnames if they wish to without registering their celebration with a legally appointed registrar or religious minister.
 However, most couples who choose to get married prefer to have the wedding legally recognized for financial reasons and to legally change their surnames on the passport, bank account, driving licence and other official documents.

 There are various options available from as little as £46.
 There is an option of having the registrar at the same venue and/or on the same day as your humanist ceremony, but it must be within a separate ceremony.
-Most couples choose to do the legal paperwork within a week before or after their humanist wedding ceremony, however there is no restriction on time.

 Click here for more information :https://www.gov.uk/marriages-civil-partnerships.